Skip to content

 LandmarkHigger Tor

 The Peak District National Park’s Dark Peak contains the gritstone tor known as Higger Tor.
-The Tor, which looks out over Burbage Valley, has some breathtaking views of the reservoir and Carl Wark, an old Iron Age hill fort.
+The Tor, which looks out over Burbage Valley, has breathtaking views of the reservoir and Carl Wark, an old Iron Age hill fort.
 Higger Tor is one of several nearby tors that either overlooks or connects to the Carl Wark walls.
-Accordingly, it is possible that some of the Tors were used as defencive lines to safeguard the fort.
+Accordingly, it is possible that some of the Tors were used as defensive lines to safeguard the fort.
 Sheffield’s Higger Tor is located in Hope Valley at S11 7TY.

 Bamburgh Castle